 Points of Interest

-first I start building Aria Quotes Website, I think it is a legend to get 100 in Yslow, but as you start to fixing your performance problems, you figure it out that so easy to Suck less!
+First when I started building Aria Quotes Website, I thought it was a legend to get 100 in Yslow, but as I started fixing the performance problems, I figured out that it is so easy to suck less!

-I hope this article is helpful for you!
+I hope this tip is helpful for you!